 Building the wrong features also hurts employee morale and their company retention.
 This has material effects on the business.

-User testing is one of the most important steps in the software development process.
-It allows developers to see how real users interact with their software and identify any potential problems.
+Usability testing allows PMs and developers to see how real users interact with their software and identify any potential problems.

 Skipping user testing can have serious consequences for software companies.
 Without user testing, companies are more likely to release software with serious bugs and usability problems.
 This can lead to customer dissatisfaction, loss of sales, and damage to the company's reputation.